nypeach/garden_journal/chatgpt/master_garden_ai_guide.md

 If the assistant does not know the correct dilution rate or manufacturer instructions, **the assistant must use the web tool to look up accurate information**.

 **🚫 Bad Example**
-"Mix a ¼-strength dilution (use manufacturer’s rate, divide by 4)"
+"Mix a ¼-strength dilution (use manufacturer's rate, divide by 4)"

 **✅ Good Example**
 "Mix 1/4 capful with 2 cups of water"